Andreea1108/Jira/README.md

 Following the testing, I created 20 tests which were successfully executed and all the requirements for the purpose have been covered.
+All the defects found will not impact the launch of the product in production, so they can be fixed later.